milkytracker/MilkyTracker/INSTALL.md

 Step 2 varies depending on the target OS/build system.
 On Linux and macOS (when using GNU make):

+The above steps can be accomplished by running `build.sh`.
+This will also attempt to generate a release package appropriate to the current system.

 ```
 $ make
 ```